nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **A**: You might have input an invalid command.
 Either the command word doesn't exist or the parameters entered are invalid.

 --------------------------------------------------------------------------------------------------------------------
+# Future features
+These are features that will improve your experience using TeamBuilder, to be added in the future.
+Look forward to them!